 If the pre-treatment step is not directly followed by the energy recovery step (for example, standalone MRF or MBT), the RDF should have a viable and current market and be designed to the specification of a customer to meet the technical requirements of an existing plant.
-The customer should seek regulatory approval to use the RDF.
+In Victoria, the customer should seek regulatory approval to use the RDF.

-In some very specific cases, PIW may be used as fuel replacement within an existing plant, if it can first be demonstrated that it does not have any negative environmental impacts compared to the existing process and that any additional contamination that may be introduced is managed to best practice standards.
-PIW must not be mixed with industrial waste for the purpose of creating a RDF, unless it is first pre-treated to remove the hazard.
+In some very specific cases PIW may be used as fuel replacement within an existing plant if it can first be demonstrated that it does not have any negative environmental impacts compared to the existing process, and that any additional contamination that may be introduced is managed to best practice standards.
+PIW must not be mixed with industrial waste for the purpose of creating an RDF, unless it is first pre-treated to remove the hazard.
 It may be possible to blend various PIWs together for the purpose of creating a fuel, either in a liquid (solvent) or solid form.
-However, this should not occur unless the EPA has approved the process.
-EPA will assess the proposed PIWs as part of a works approval process and decide on a case by case basis.
+However, this should not occur unless EPA has approved the process.
+EPA will assess the proposed PIWs as part of a works approval process and decide on a case-by-case basis.
 Proponents will likely be required to first perform trials as part of a Research, Development & Demonstration approval to demonstrate the suitability of the PIW stream being used.

-Siting, design, construction and operation of EfW facilities
+Siting, design, construction and operation of energy from waste facilities

-In order to minimise the discharge of pollutants to the environment, and reduce risks to human health and the environment, proponents must demonstrate as part of the works approval process that the proposed technology is suitable for the waste targeted and that current best practice techniques and processes are used in relation to air, land, water, noise and odour management.
+In order to minimise the discharge of pollutants to the environment, and reduce risks to human health and the environment, proponents must demonstrate that the proposed technology is suitable for the waste targeted and that current best practice techniques and processes are used in relation to air, land, water, noise and odour management.
 This includes reception and storage of waste and management of residues from the energy recovery process.
 Peak emissions and risks of odour generally occur during start up, shut down and non-standard operation (for example, equipment failure) and proponents should demonstrate how these will be minimised.

-The proposed technologies must be proven, well understood and robust.
-This should be demonstrated through reference to other established plants using the same technologies and treating similar waste streams on a similar scale.
-Alternatively, pilot and demonstration projects may be performed under a Research, Development and Demonstration approval.
+For full-scale installations where a works approval is required, the proposed technologies must be proven, well understood and robust.
+This should be demonstrated through reference to other locally or internationally established plants using the same technologies, and, if possible, treat comparable waste streams on a similar scale.